 xiii, 110 pages

 Includes bibliographical references (pages 98-110).

 Copyright 2011 Andrew Jason Gall

 Gall, Andrew Jason.
-"The developmental emergence of a wake-promoting pathway regulating ultradian and circadian rhythms in infant rats." dissertation, University of Iowa, 2011.
+"The developmental emergence of a wake-promoting pathway regulating ultradian and circadian rhythms in infant rats."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.